 - There are switches and jumpers on the board that need to be set in advance.
 Be sure to check these before installing the board. - Only set the switches and jumpers on the board to the specified settings.
 Otherwise, the board may malfunction, overheat, or cause a failure. - Do not strike or bend the board.
 Doing so could damage the board.
 Otherwise, the board may malfunction, overheat, cause a failure or breakage. - Do not touch the board's metal plated terminals (edge connector) with your hands.
 Otherwise, the board may malfunction, overheat, or cause a failure.
-If the terminals are touched by someone's hands, clean the terminals with industrial alcohol. - Do not plug or unplug the cables which are connected to the board while the PC or expansion unit is still turned on. - Otherwise, the board may malfunction, overheat, or cause a failure. - Be sure that the personal computer power is turned off. - Make sure that your PC or expansion unit can supply ample power to all the boards installed.
+If the terminals are touched by someone's hands, clean the terminals with industrial alcohol. - Do not plug or unplug the cables which are connected to the board while the PC or expansion unit is still turned on. - Otherwise, the board may malfunction, overheat, or cause a failure. - Be sure that the personal computer power is turned off. - Do not install or remove the board to or from the slot while the computer's power is turned on.
+Otherwise, the board may malfunction, overheat, or cause a failure.
+Be sure that the personal computer or the I/O expansion unit power is turned off. - Make sure that your PC or expansion unit can supply ample power to all the boards installed.
 Insufficiently energized boards could malfunction, overheat, or cause a failure. - The specifications of this product are subject to change without notice for enhancement and quality improvement. - Even when using the product continuously, be sure to read the manual and understand the contents. - Do not modify the product.
-CONTEC will bear no responsibility for any problems, etc., resulting from modifying this product. - Regardless of the foregoing statements, CONTEC is not liable for any damages whatsoever (including damages for loss of business profits) arising out of the use or inability to use this CONTEC product or the information contained herein. - Regarding "CE EMC Directive Notice". - Please connect the Interface Connector with a shielded cable to meet the mentioned standard above.
+CONTEC will bear no responsibility for any problems, etc., resulting from modifying this product. - Regardless of the foregoing statements, CONTEC is not liable for any damages whatsoever (including damages for loss of business profits) arising out of the use or inability to use this CONTEC product or the information contained herein. - Regarding "CE EMC Directive Notice".
+Please connect the Interface Connector with a shielded cable to meet the mentioned standard above.